I like pigs, but not to eat.

-My swine flu cartoon (H1N1 cartoon), up on the first page of Slate today, has gotten some attention from Google, new followers on Twitter, and my first hate mail.
+My swine flu cartoon (H1N1 cartoon), was up on the first page of Slate on April 27, 2009, because they picked me as Cartoon of the Day!
+It has gotten some attention from Google, new followers on Twitter, and my first hate mail.
 See, now this is being a REAL editorial cartoonist.

-Well, anyway, I have to report on the news, not wild hypotheses like 8 kids in NYC had a sniffle.
+As an editorial cartoonist, I have to report on the national news, not wild hypotheses like 8 kids in NYC had a sniffle.
 And Mexico has been in the news lately for other sad things, has it not?
 Think of me as the sundial for cloudy days.

 Thanks to Mashable (on Twitter!)
 I found this article in CNN on